Blog-Reference and Blog-Reference (Link) and Blog-Reference (Link)

 #6 MMT: How mathematical incompetence helps the Kelton-Fraud

-Related 'Knowledge is attainable ― even in economics' and 'How economists murdered the economy and got away with it' and 'Economics is locked in idiocy: How could this happen?' and 'Dani Rodrik, fake scientist' and 'Still beyond the reach of economists: The Holy Grail of Science' and 'Are economists natural born scientific failures?' and 'Confused Orthodoxy vs. confused Heterodoxy' and 'Eclecticism, anything goes, and the pluralism of false theories' and 'The creative destruction of Wren-Lewis' and 'The biggest scientific mistake of the last centuries, and it has much to do with academic economists' and 'Why is economics a total scientific failure?' and 'Economists: Either stupid or corrupt or both' and 'From Keynes’ fatal blunder to the true economic model' and 'Mad but true: 200+ years after Adam Smith economists still have no idea what profit is' and 'Smart young empirically-minded economists: another vain hope' and 'Media-fake-farce-fraud-storytelling-macro' and 'Economists: Either stupid or corrupt or both' and 'Proving Bill Mitchell wrong ― burying MMT for good' and 'The canonical macroeconomic model' and 'There is NO such thing as “smart, honest, honorable economists”' and 'Profit' and 'Your economics is refuted on all counts: here is the real thing'.
+Related 'Economists: too stupid for counting' and 'Knowledge is attainable ― even in economics' and 'How economists murdered the economy and got away with it' and 'Economics is locked in idiocy: How could this happen?' and 'Dani Rodrik, fake scientist' and 'Still beyond the reach of economists: The Holy Grail of Science' and 'Are economists natural born scientific failures?' and 'Confused Orthodoxy vs. confused Heterodoxy' and 'Eclecticism, anything goes, and the pluralism of false theories' and 'The creative destruction of Wren-Lewis' and 'The biggest scientific mistake of the last centuries, and it has much to do with academic economists' and 'Why is economics a total scientific failure?' and 'Economists: Either stupid or corrupt or both' and 'From Keynes’ fatal blunder to the true economic model' and 'Mad but true: 200+ years after Adam Smith economists still have no idea what profit is' and 'Smart young empirically-minded economists: another vain hope' and 'Media-fake-farce-fraud-storytelling-macro' and 'Economists: Either stupid or corrupt or both' and 'Proving Bill Mitchell wrong ― burying MMT for good' and 'The canonical macroeconomic model' and 'There is NO such thing as “smart, honest, honorable economists”' and 'Profit' and 'Your economics is refuted on all counts: here is the real thing'.